The Daily Life of a Middle-Aged Online Shopper in Another World: Anime

 An anime television series adaptation was announced on August 17, 2024. it is produced by East Fish Studio and directed by Yoshihide Yuuzumi, with scripts overseen by Masanao Akahoshi, character designs by Hiroyuki Moriguchi, and music composed by Kujira Yumemi.
 The series aired from January 9 to April 3, 2025, on AT-X and other networks.
-The opening theme song is "Give&Take", performed by Asaka, while the ending theme song is "Aikurafuto" (あいくらふと), performed by Kiminone.
+The opening theme song is "Give & Take", performed by Asaka, and the ending theme song is "Aikurafuto" (あいくらふと), performed by Kiminone.
 Crunchyroll streams the series.